Waverley Council: Demographics

-Population growth in Waverley Council between the 2001 Census and the 2006 Census was 3.31%; and in the subsequent five years to the 2011 Census, population growth was 4.57%.
-When compared with total population growth of Australia for the same periods, being 5.78% and 8.32% respectively, population growth in the Waverley local government area was a little over half the national average.
-The median weekly income for residents within the Municipality of Waverley was more than 1.5 times the national average.
+Population growth in Waverley Council between the 2011 Census and the 2016 Census was 4.97%; and in the subsequent five years to the 2021 Census, population growth was 2.61%.
+When compared with total population growth of Australia for the same periods, being 8.09% and 7.94% respectively, population growth in the Waverley local government area was a third of the national average.
+The median weekly income for residents within the Municipality of Waverley was more than 1.6 times the national average.

 The proportion of residents in Waverley who stated their ancestry was Jewish was three times the New South Wales and national averages.
 The proportion of households where Russian is spoken at home is thirteen times the state and national averages; and of all households where Hebrew is spoken in New South Wales, one third are located in Waverley, and in Australia, one tenth of households where Hebrew is spoken are located in Waverley.
-The proportion of residents who stated an affiliation with Judaism was in excess of twenty–eight times the state and national averages.
+The proportion of residents who stated an affiliation with Judaism was in excess of twenty-eight times the state and national averages.